Please confirm that you are a healthcare professional

-ESDEP was supplied by Sanquin in the period 1996-2002.
+ESDEP was supplied in the period 1996-2002.
 This was a pooled SD-treated plasma.
 There was no prion reduction step in this process.
 At the time, the absence of a prion reduction step was the reason given for stopping the distribution of this product.

 What is the difference between Octaplas, Octaplas LG and Omniplasma?

 Octaplas is a pooled SD-treated plasma, the plasma comes from paid and unpaid donors who live abroad.

 Octaplas LG is a pooled SD-treated plasma that has undergone a prion reduction step, the plasma comes from paid and unpaid donors who live abroad.